-For years 4, 5 and 6 and older (and occasionally years 3 or 4)
+For years 5 and 6 and older (and occasionally years 3 or 4)

-The session is a great way to start work on the Highwayman poem as it very effectively introduces the ‘historical context of the poem and the characters and setting’,* leaving the children brimming with background knowledge.
-It is also great for ending the unit, very effectively stimulating ‘class discussions and additional research’*.
+The session is a great way to start work on Noyes’ poem, as it very effectively introduces the historical context of the setting and types of characters, leaving the children brimming with background knowledge.
+It is also great for continuing or ending the unit, stimulating class discussions and additional research.

 The session addresses all sorts of other elements, like exploring language for comic and dramatic effects; understanding different points of view; comparing themes in poetry, prose and other media; and experimenting with narrative forms and styles.
-It is also great for narrative units concerning traditional stories, fables, myths, legends (especially oral storytelling).
-Nevison claims to be like ‘Robin Goodfellow’ (AKA Hood), and a descendent of all the ‘Goodfellows’ through time, from Hereward the Wake to FitzWarren to Captain Hind.
-He himself became a Yorkshire Legend – nicknamed ‘Swift Nicks’ he was the legendary gentleman Highwayman who rode from London to York in one day.
-The children in effect become involved with the writing of the legend, putting down on paper Nevison’s tales, correcting the stories that (according to Nevison) have lied and made him appear to be a villain!
+It is also great for narrative units concerning traditional stories, fables, myths, legends.
+Nevison claims to be like ‘Robin Goodfellow’ (AKA Hood), and a descendant of all the ‘Goodfellows’ through time, from Hereward the Wake to Captain Hind.
+He himself became a Yorkshire Legend – nicknamed ‘Swift Nicks’ for being the legendary highwayman who rode from London to York in one day.
+On the day the children feel involved with the creation of these legends, putting down on paper Nevison’s tales and correcting the stories that (according to Nevison) lie about him to make him seem like a villain!

 Session Format for Key Stage 2

-The main task of the day.
+These are main focus of the day.
 I use up to four differentiated texts.
 Two need correcting (re-writing), another must be responded to with a letter, and another I want both an image and its labels changed.

-Volunteer pupils (or teacher chosen) read the stories aloud.
-After each reading I claim the stories were wrong, and then recount my own versions, explaining how things were quite different: I am not the villain described in the pamphlets, but more like Robin Hood, a proper hero!
-This part of the session can take 30 minutes or so.
+Volunteer pupils (or teacher chosen) read the texts aloud.
+After each reading I claim the stories were wrong, and then recount my own versions, explaining how things were quite different.
+I am not the villain described in the pamphlets, but more like Robin Hood, and so a proper hero!

 I then ask the children if they would put these things right.
 This involves …

 (a) Re-writing parts of a news-sheet – a higher ability task.
-There are several different stories for individual children to choose from, as well as a ballad/poem that needs changing.
-Nevison wants tales he would be proud of, and is very worried that people will remember these lies about him.
-I have two different forms of this news-sheet, in different font sizes.
+There are several different stories for individual children to choose from.
+I want people to read tales I can be proud of, not the lies printed about me.
+There are two different forms of this news-sheet, in different font sizes.
 The more difficult of the two, with some archaic English spelling, is accessible to the highest ability Year 6 children, but the more frequently used one is much more accessible.

-(b) Writing a letter to the London Gazette to complain about a recent article in which Nevison was described as a coward and a murderer!
-Nevison wants the children to tell them what they think he is like, having met him and heard his own account of his adventures.
+(b) Composing a letter to the London Gazette to complain about a recent article in which I am described as a coward and a murderer!
+I want the children to correct the editor, and describe what they think I am really like, having met me and heard my own account of his adventures.

-(c) Re-writing a ballad about me make me sound heroic and generous.
+(c) Re-writing a slanderous ballad to make me sound heroic and generous.

-(d) Creating a false description of Nevison to be passed around the local watchmen, in the form of a wanted poster.
-Hopefully this would buy him time to escape!
-This is the lowest ability task, and involves the labelling of a picture.
+(d) Creating a false description of me to be passed around the local watchmen, in the form of a wanted poster.
+Hopefully this would buy me time to escape!
+This is the lowest ability task, and involves the labeling of a picture.

 The Big Story

-This video is extracted from a shorter version of the story I usually tell. https://www.youtube.com/watch?v=TKsg8hs22uM
+This YouTube video is extracted from a older version of the story I usually tell. https://www.youtube.com/watch?v=TKsg8hs22uM

 Option: Children’s Own Stories

 I wonder whether the children, being educated scholars, could teach me some tricks.
 Perhaps how to escapes jail or a constable?
 Or how to trick a rich man?
 Or how to rescue a friend, etc. I want the children to come up with ideas I myself might be able to use in future!
 They then work in groups to plan the little stories in note form (or whatever planning style they are used to).
 While they work, I move around offering ideas and suggestions.
-Finally, the children tell (or act out) their tales in turn for me and the rest of the class.
-This takes from 60 to 90 minutes.
+Finally, the groups, in turn, can either tell or act out their tales for me and the rest of the class.

 Option: Sketching (art-work)

 Having written corrected stories and ballads, I might want a good likeness drawn to go with them.
-I can thus pose for the children while they all do a bit of portrait sketching, using whatever medium you think is best.
-Perhaps they might simply sketch in pencil then ‘work up’ the picture another time?
-This art-work might take 20 or more minutes.
+I can thus pose for the children while they all sketch a portrait, using whatever medium you think is best.
+Usually they simply sketch and shade in pencil, sometimes ‘working up’ the picture at a later time.

-The pupils and teacher can do the questioning here, asking whatever they want … about my life, childhood, life in the 17th century, whatever.
+The pupils and teacher can do the questioning here, asking whatever they want – about my life, childhood, life in the 17th century, whatever.
 This can go in many directions – from food to school to houses to London.
-If they’ve been studying highwaymen, I can ask them if know about the law: officers of the law, courts, prisons, punishments, etc., which could lead to some gory tales about the triple gallows at Tyburn or the traitors’ heads over London bridge!
+If they’ve been studying highwaymen, I can ask them if know about the law: officers of the law, courts, prisons, punishments, etc., which could lead to some gory accounts of the ‘triple gallows’ at Tyburn or the traitors’ heads over London bridge!

 Just want to say a big thank you for a brilliant day, yet again.
 A lot of the children said how much they enjoyed it and that it’s the best topic they had done this year.
-A number of them asked me if I’d had chance to see your horse, Nutmeg!— , Low Ash Primary School
+A number of them asked me if I’d had chance to see your horse, Nutmeg!